magento/devdocs/guides/v2.1/ui-components/form_secondary/ui_fields_checkbox.md

 ### Example 5: Checkbox UI component as a part of a radio button set {#radio_set}

-In this case you need to handle form elements that belong to different parts of the form UI component.
+In this case you need to handle form elements that belong to different parts of the Form UI component.
 To do this, you need to configure the checkbox components as follows:

 - To ensure the checkboxe set look and feel, in the components configurations, setup `prefer = checkbox`.
 - To handle the `initialValue`, setup `value`.
 - To ensure the collaborative work of all radio components, set the same value for the `dataScope` option of all checkbox components.

-Checked values appear in the `dataScope`-collection.
-Clearing the checkbox removes it from the `dataScope`-collection.
+Checked values appear in the `dataScope` collection.
+Clearing the checkbox removes it from the `dataScope` collection.

 {%highlight xml%}
 <field name="Sample_Checkbox_1">